ARM-software/astc-encoder/Docs/Building.md

 ```

 This example shows all SIMD variants being enabled.
 It is possible to build a
 subset of the supported variants by enabling only the ones you require.
-If no
-variant is explicitly specified the build will compile a native binary for the
-build machine.

 In the case of macOS universal build, only a single combined universal binary
 is created for the two or more architectures specified in CMAKE_OSX_ARCHITECTURES.